pyouroboros/ouroboros/README.md

 * 5 * * 1 ouroboros --interval 1 --runonce
 ```

-Using the [`--runonce`](#update-all-containers-and-quit-ouroboros) arg allows to ouroboros to make one pass updating all/specified containers and then exit.
+Using the [`--runonce`](#update-all-containers-and-quit-ouroboros) arg tells ouroboros to make one pass updating all/specified containers and then exit.

 ## Examples